 Finally, these are rare Malabar Arabians.
 Malabars are a strain bred for rare black color, good size, strong bodies and above-average calm intelligent minds with strong empathy for humans.
 These are throwbacks to the original “live in your tent” Arabians from history.
 There are only a few hundred breeding 25% or more Malabars remaining.

 Those three combined qualities make these five the last of the last and as rare as horses get.

 Why is preservation important

 There are many Arabians in the world.
-Why work so hard to save these five and continue their bloodline?
+Why work so hard to continue their bloodline?